COVID-19 Unemployment Support

 If you believe you are eligible for “COVID-19 Unemployment Support”, please submit the following:

-- Upload your ORIGINAL Dismissal Letter (On Company letterhead with Company Stamp and Crib Number)
+- Upload an original Letter of Termination or Dismissal (On Company letterhead with Company Stamp);

 When can I start applying for "COVID-19 Unemployment Support"?

-- Applicants must submit their “COVID-19 Unemployment Support” application form with supporting documentation as of April 24 2020 to qualify for payment for April.
-Applications can be submitted up until May 10 2020 to qualify for April 2020 payment.
+- Applicants must submit their “COVID-19 Unemployment Support” application form with supporting documentation as of August 22nd 2020 to qualify for payment for July and August.

 What if I don’t have a valid local bank account number?